Skip to Content

 When it comes to stubble, it’s useful to differentiate it into light (1-2mm), medium (3mm) and heavy (4-5mm).
 The length you choose is down to personal preference, as well as factors such as suitability for your specific workplace.

-This will allow some slower-growing, patchy areas to catch up and start sprouting hairs.
+This should allow some slow-growing areas to catch up.

 It also means you can choose to keep some patchier areas very slightly longer to give the illusion of density – but more on that later.